Amboss Review: USMLE Prep Platforms

-Our overall feelings on AMBOSS
+Our overall Review of AMBOSS

 Amboss is an excellent resource.
-The only downside is that it is not as firmly established in the U.S. as is UWorld.
+The only downside is that it is not as firmly established in the United States as is UWorld.
 We know that UWorld has a healthy overlap with test topics on the USMLE exams from years of anecdotal experience, while we, unfortunately, don’t have that empiric data from AMBOSS yet.
 However, we’ve seen of this product has been thoughtfully and thoroughly designed, and we recommend it wholeheartedly.

 For additional questions on how to use Amboss properly for your Step 1 and Step 2 studies, feel free to contact one of our experienced USMLE tutors.